-Your help is requested to encourage as many applicants as possible to apply online at www.womeninscience.co.uk by the deadline of 16th February 2018
+Your help is requested to encourage as many applicants as possible to apply online at www.womeninscience.co.uk

 This unique award is designed to provide practical help to aid female researchers in continuing their cutting-edge research.
 The fellowship can be spent as the fellow wishes; it could buy a piece of scientific equipment, help to cover child care costs or be used to fund conference travel.

 Follow the latest updates on Twitter @loreal_uki

 TCGEL expertise to guide 10th European Conference on Gender Equality in Higher Education